wp-plugins/bodi0s-bots-visits-counter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Counts the visits from web spiders, crawlers and bots in your blog.
+Counts the visits from web spiders, crawlers and bots in your blog, with ability to get the blog rankings.

 == Description ==
-Counts the visits from web spiders, crawlers and bots in your blog.
+Counts the visits from web spiders, crawlers and bots in your blog, with ability to get the blog rankings from Google or Alexa.
 Also can count any other visit, the plug-in is looking for patterns in user-agent string, which pattern can be customized.
 You can block or unblock crawler, spider (or any other item), by IP address and identifier via .htaccess file.